clrko/wild-thunder/README.md

 ## Features

-* Ability to play the game without any user account;
+* Ability to play the game without any user account
 * Choice between two game modes :
   - Standard mode: 10 songs
-  - Survival survival: unlimited songs;
+  - Survival mode: unlimited songs
-* Creation and management of user accounts;
+* Creation and management of user accounts
-* In the result page, play/pause button that allows to listen to the songs played during the game session;
+* In the result page, play/pause button that allows to listen to the songs played during the game session
-* Ability to store the tracks to user favorite list (user account required);
+* Ability to store the tracks in the user favorite list (user account required)
-* Display the rankings per musical genre;
+* Display the rankings per musical genre
-* User page that contains the user favorite tracklist and the user top scores.
+* User page that contains the user favorite tracklist and the user top scores

 ## Technologies